 The South African Government is entitled to a royalty on the sale of mineral resources of up to 7% of gross sales (in the case of unrefined resources) and 5% of gross sales (in the case of refined resources, such as oil and gas).
-The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% for Historically Disadvantaged South Africans ("HDSA") to buy-in to any offshore production right granted.
-On the advice of South African counsel, the Board believes that the HDSA buy-in will also apply to onshore production rights in South Africa, including any right granted pursuant to the TCP.
-Similarly, the State has an option to acquire an interest of up to 10% in any production right granted.
+The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% (which in practice has been increased to 10%) of the interest in the operation for Historically Disadvantaged South Africans ("HDSA") to buy in to any offshore production right granted.
+Based on the advice of South African counsel, the Group believes that the HDSA buy-in will also apply to onshore production rights in South Africa, including any right granted pursuant to the TCP.
+The way in which HDSAs earn or pay for the 10% participating interest is not legislated, meaning that applicants are free to negotiate suitable terms with prospective HDSAs subject to the "unofficial approval" of the Petroleum Agency of South Africa ("PASA").
+Similarly, the South African state currently has an option to acquire an interest of up to 10% in any production right granted.
 However, it is not required to pay any consideration for its 10% interest or contribute to past costs, but must contribute pro rata in accordance with its interest towards production costs going forward.